 I was reminded of that scene when I realised that for about a year I’ve been doing something similar.

-Anyway, about a year ago construction commenced on the mall’s latest expansion project and the back car park was closed.
+Anyway, about a year ago construction commenced on the mall’s latest expansion project and the rear car park (nearest my house) was closed.
 Recently I calculated that my now-habitual drive around the mall to the front entrance, and into the new multilevel car park is 1,900 meters (over a mile), several times the actual distance from home.
 I chuckled at this snippet of personal trivia as I got out of my car.
 Then I looked across the covered car park, and the other one, to the side entrance of the mall.
 Inner face-palm.
 I checked the pedometer app on my phone (I’ve been tracking my sedentariness lately) and headed inside.
 My suspicions were correct.

 After a one-mile drive, the distance from my car to the place I pay my bills, is further than from there to my house.
 I’ve been doing this for a year, and simply hadn’t noticed.
 Of course, this revelation was still just trivia, as I have no intention of changing my routine.
 Anyone who lives in this part of the world will understand.